 Sometimes I think I should travel more.
 I didn’t go abroad at all until I was into my mid thirties.
 Apart from kiting, scouting and work-related trips (which someone else would have organised for me) I can only recall going abroad once.
 And that was a day trip to Cite-Europe.
 My international trips so far have been:

-have gone to I’ve either been busy doing work stuff or up to my eyes
+gone to I’ve either been busy doing work stuff or up to my eyes organising

-organising cubs.
-And although the kiting trips abroad have been really good
+cubs.
+And although the kiting trips abroad have been really good fun, if

-fun, if you’re not careful it’s very easy for the international festivals to
+you’re not careful it’s very easy for the international festivals to become “going

 I’d like to go back to the places I’ve